olutmatkaijian/ADAM/README.md

 It is written in python using the Flask microframework.
 For the process editor, Drawflow.io is being used.
 All parts of the software may be subject to change.

+# Recent Changes
+27/05/22: Further implementation of the Process Editor.
+It is now possible to load any SVG into the process editor by adding a folder in the "themes" directory.
+Select the correct theme using the "change theme" button on the top right.

+# TODO
+- Make it so that when an object in the process editor is moved by clicking on the image, it does not spawn an empty node
+- Add functionality: Add I/O connectors to nodes by dragging and dropping them
+- Add functionality: Add an object inspector which displays node information and allows to change if necessary
+- Add functionality: Add drag-and-drop for HTML fields like InputField or RadioButton, Sliders, Labels, etc so that when they are dropped onto a node, they are automatically attached to it.
+- Visual: Make the process editor show only the image and not the div
+- Add functionality: resizing of process editor nodes

 # Roadmap
 A roadmap for the development of the suite.